python-microscopy/python-microscopy/docs/Installation/Installation.rst

 .. note::

     **Which Python version?** We are in the process of switching the default install from Python 2.7 to Python 3.6.
 As of 2020/09/25, we support python 2.7, 3.6 & 3.7.
-The Python 2 version is currently better tested, but the most of the core functionality runs on Python 3.
+The Python 2 version is currently better tested, but most of the core functionality runs on Python 3.
 Due to ongoing changes in the anaconda repositories, installation on Python 3 tends to be easier.
 We aim to drop Python 2 support in January of 2021.

 Updating